mzazon/awesome-cloud-projects/aws/s3-event-processing/s3-event-processing.md

    echo "✅ SQS event source mapping created for error handler"
    ```

-   Your error processing automation is now complete, ensuring that failed processing attempts are automatically captured and processed through dedicated error handling logic.
+   Your error processing automation is now complete, ensuring that failed processing attempts are automatically captured and processed through dedicated error handling logic with optimized batching for efficient processing.

 9. **Grant S3 permission to invoke Lambda**: